MetaAligner: Towards Generalizable Multi-Objective Alignment of Language Models: Experiments

-\paragraph{Evaluation Metric} We quantify the alignment performance of model outputs by comparing their \textit{win rate} against the \textit{ground-truth response} provided by the IMHI benchmark, on the corresponding objectives.
-Considering the large amounts of test samples, we utilize GPT-4, a widely utilized evaluation tool in previous works \citep{guo2024controllable,sun2023salmon,li2023tuna}, to perform the judgments, where each target response, query, ground-truth response, and objectives are provided via prompt engineering.
-GPT-4 is required to select the response with higher alignment with the specified objectives in the prompt, or indicate a tied performance.
+\paragraph{Evaluation Metric.} On each objective, we quantify the alignment performance of model outputs by comparing their \textit{win rates} against the \textit{ground-truth response} provided by the benchmark datasets.
+Considering the large amounts of test samples, we leverage GPT-4~\cite{achiam2023gpt}, a widely utilized evaluation tool in previous works \citep{guo2024controllable,sun2023salmon,li2023tuna}, to perform the judgments.
+Each target response, ground-truth response, query, and evaluated objectives are provided via prompt engineering.
+GPT-4 is required to compare and select the response with higher alignment on the specified objective or indicate a tied performance of the two responses.

+More details about the training process, model cards, dataset statistics, IMHI dataset annotation, and evaluation settings are presented in Appendix \ref{experiment}.